bitrise-io/devcenter/_articles/reviews/Roles on Bitrise - draft.md

 Roles work on an application basis: the same user can have different roles on different applications.
 As such, organizations have no inherent "roles": organizations have groups and different groups can be assigned different roles.

+Bitrise has the following roles:

+* owners
+* admins
+* developers
+* testers/QA

 ### Owners

 There are two types of owners: **application owners** and **organization owners**.